faasouza/MoLE-EN/README.md

 The MoLE-EN can be used to derive the MoLE-Lasso and MoLE-RR as well.
 The usage is descripted below.

 # Source Code
 The source code presents the main class for MoLE-EN.
 The source code is provided in Matlab format.
 The usage is quite simple.
-Below an example.

-First, you need to define the following paramaters first
+Below an example that runs on an artifical dataset with two irrelevant variables.

 ```matlab

 lambda=1e-3; % regularization parameter, 1e-3 is the default value;